mackyle/blocksruntime/README.txt

 failure so you can avoid getting burned by it in your code.
 There may be a fix in the clang project by now (but as of the clang 3.0 release it still seems to fail), however it may be a while until it rolls downhill to your clang package.

+If you are using CC=gcc-apple-4.2, you will probably get two additional failures in the cast.c and josh.C tests.
+These extra failures are not failures in the blocks runtime itself, just gcc not accepting some source files that clang accepts.
+You can still use the libBlocksRuntime.a library just fine.

 Note that if you have an earlier version of clang (anything before version 2.8 see clang -v) then clang++ (C++ support) is either incomplete or missing and